Explore some of the key measures of research impact, including citation indexes, h-index and altmetrics.

 A citation index is a compilation of all the cited references from articles published during a particular year or period.
 A citation index allows you to determine the research impact of your publications according to the number of times it has been cited by other researchers.

 You can now find much of the citation data explained on this page via your VU Elements profile.
-For more information see VU Elements Quick Guide.
+For more information see our VU Elements Quick Guide.

 The availability of citation data varies enormously between disciplines, as does the citation behaviour.
 This means that rankings are only relevant within disciplines and journals dedicated to very specific disciplines tend not to have high impact factors.

-Scopus and Scimago
+Scopus & Scimago

-Scopus is an abstract and citation database of peer-reviewed literature and quality web sources, with smart tools to track, analyse and visualise research.
+is an abstract and citation database of peer-reviewed literature and quality web sources, with smart tools to track, analyse and visualise research.
 Along with locating scholarly articles and book chapters, you can use Scopus for:

 - Citations of articles (from 1996 onwards)